bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 journalctl -u prysm -f
 ```

-Prysm will need to finish synchronising before geth will start synchronising.
+Prysm will need to finish synchronizing before geth will start synchronizing.

 In Prysm you will see lots of log messages saying: `Synced new block`, and in Geth you will see: `Syncing beacon headers    downloaded=11,920,384 left=4,054,753  eta=2m25.903s`.
 This tells you how long it will take to sync the beacons.
-Once that's done, get will start synchronising the blocks.
+Once that's done, get will start synchronizing the blocks.

-Bring up the ethereum javascript console with:
+Bring up the Ethereum javascript console with:

 ```
 sudo geth --datadir /mnt/disks/ethereum/ attach